 In Year 2, we love to ‘Fly High and Soar like Eagles’ and we strive to be brave change-makers to make a difference to the world we live in.
 We enjoy making connections with one another, within our partnership with St Mary’s (Yate), with our past as we learn from those that have gone before us, with our local community and across different subjects to fully immerse ourselves in our learning.

 We focus on developing the skills and confidence to speak out as in the words of Greta Thunberg ‘No one is too small to make a difference’.

 - We have so much fun in Year 2.

 - We are kind to each other and nice to the adults.

 - We have calm time and we have fun playing with friends at break times.

-Throughout this Topic, our brave-change maker skills are communication and managing change.
+Throughout this Topic, our brave-change maker skills are communication and critical and creative thinking.
 This means we will be participating in discussions and stating opinions in addition to listening carefully to others.
-We will also be describing feelings about changes in our own lives and locality.
+We will also be focusing on developing exploratory talk to consider different viewpoints and ask relevant questions.